Joseph Kamaru

-Joseph Kamaru (1939 – 3 October 2018) was a Kenyan Benga and gospel musician and political activist.
+Joseph Kamarū (1939 – 3 October 2018) was a Kenyan Benga and gospel musician and political activist.
 He was an icon, a hero, and a leading Kikuyu musician, who has sold about half a million records.
-He was notable for his politically motivated songs either praising or criticising the government.
+He was notable for his politically motivated songs either praising or criticizing the government.
 His music covered the teachings of life, promiscuity and sexual harassment in Kenyan politics and social culture.

 He was known for his friendship with President Jomo Kenyatta, but after writing a song condemning the murder of JM Kariuki, they ceased to be close.
 He also wrote songs praising President Daniel arap Moi.

 Early life

-Kamaru was from Kangema, Muranga District.
+Kamarū was from Kangema, Muranga District.
 In 1957 he moved to Nairobi where he got a cleaning job.
 His first formal job was working as a house-help and a nanny, earning enough money to purchase his first guitar.
 He started pursuing music in 1965.